- Working Groups

-As a deep time modeler, you are responsible for creating a new initial condition file (cam.i) which you will point to in the user_nml_cam namelist.
-This is where you can also specify trace gas constituents and the solar constant appropriate for you time period.
+As a deep time modeler, you are responsible for creating a new topography file which you will point to in the user_nl_cam namelist.
+You also specify trace gas constituents and the solar constant in user_nl_cam, if they differ from pre-industrial.
 The CESM User Guide describes the user namelist functionality in CESM1.

 1 For deep time paleo experiments, F11VMR and F12VMR should be set to 0.